About Jesus Steve Sweetman

 In Thessalonica (ch.
 17:1 - 9)

-The next major stop for Paul and his companions was Thessalonica where they found a synagogue, unlike Philippi where there was no synagogue.
-Luke says, “as his custom was,” Paul went into the synagogue.
-For 3 Sabbaths he “reasoned with them from the Scriptures, explaining and proving that the Christ must suffer and rise from the dead”.
+In verses 1 and 2 we see that the next major stop for Paul and his companions was Thessalonica where they found a synagogue, unlike Philippi where there was no synagogue.
+Luke says, "as his custom was," Paul went into the synagogue.
+For three Sabbaths he "reasoned with them from the Scriptures".
+Verse 4 says that he explained and proved that the Christ must suffer and rise from the dead.
 We have seen Paul the preacher, but here we see Paul the apologist, that is, one who proves what he is saying is Biblically founded.
-Paul used his sense of reasoning, which he was really good at.
-Luke is suggesting that Paul was trying to persuade these Jews that the Christ must suffer, die and rise from the dead.
-They viewed their Messiah as a King, one who would not go through such suffering.
-Paul was then trying to change their minds on this point.
-If they could understand from Scripture this truth then they could look at Jesus and consider Him to be their Messiah.
+Paul used sound reasoning, which he was really good at.
+Luke is suggesting that Paul was trying to persuade these Jews that the Christ must suffer, die, and rise from the dead.
+Jews viewed the Messiah as a King, one who would not go through such suffering.
+Paul was attempting to change their minds on this point.
+He was showing them from their own Scriptures that the Messiah had to suffer.
+If they could understand this from Scripture then Paul would have at least reached first base with these Jews.
+Once understanding that the Messiah had to suffer, then he could present Jesus to them.

-In verse 3 Paul clearly states that “this Jesus who I am proclaiming is the Christ”, or Messiah.
+In verse 3 Paul clearly states that "this Jesus who I am proclaiming is the Christ", or, the Messiah.
 As I have just said, Paul’s logic is clear.
-You help these people believe from Scripture what the Christ had to go through, then you point to Jesus and tell them that He has gone through exactly what you have just said.
+You help these people believe from Scripture what the Christ had to go through, and then you point to Jesus and tell them that He has gone through exactly what you have just said.

-Paul was successful in his attempt to win over many of these people.
-Luke specifically says that many Jews, and especially important women, and God-fearing Greeks believed Paul and followed him.
+Verse 4 tells us that Paul was successful in his attempt to win over many of these people.
+Luke specifically says that many Jews, and God-fearing Greeks, including many prominent women, believed Paul and followed him.

-Yet with every new convert came jealous Jews and their leaders, and this case was no different than any other city Paul had visited.
-As in Philippi the market place plays an important place in the life of a first century city.
+With every new convert came jealous Jews and their leaders, and this situation was no different than any other city Paul had visited, as we see in verse 5.
+As in Phililppi the market place plays an important part in the life of a first century city.
 Certain Jews found some bad characters, just waiting for a fight.
 They stirred up these bad characters and in turn they started a riot, hoping to blame Paul for the trouble.

-Speaking of the market place, it seems to be one of Paul's favourite spots to preach and teach the gospel.
+Speaking of the market place, it seems to be one of Paul's favourite spots to preach and teach the gospel to the gentiles.
 We see this many times.
 The market place in the Roman Empire might well be compared to the radio or TV, or the internet in our day.
 Paul went where the action was, where the people were, to proclaim the good news of Jesus.
+The market place was more than a place to sell.
+It was a market place of ideas, especially for cultured and well educated Greeks.

 In Berea (ch.
 17:10 - 15)

-Berea appeared to be a welcomed sigh of relief for Paul and his brothers because there was no opposition to them.
-But this did not last long.
-Although the Bereans did not oppose Paul, certain Jews from Thessalonica came down and stirred up trouble.
+Berea appeared to be a welcomed sigh of relief for Paul and his brothers because there was no opposition to them, but this did not last long.
+Although the Bereans did not oppose Paul, certain Jews from Thessalonica came down and stirred up trouble, as we see in verse 13.
 Luke then records that the brothers sent Paul to the coastal city of Athens.
 Once again Paul was on the run.
 It seems like much of Paul’s traveling was a result of him running from his opposition, yet every time he ran to the next town he’d preach to them as well.
 So you might say that persecution caused the gospel to be spread.
+I think history shows us that persecution causes the true church to be strengthened and souls won to Jesus.

 In Athens (ch.
 17:16 - 34)

-The marketplace in Athens was more than a place where people bought and sold merchandise.
+The marketplace in Athens, as well as in other cities, was more than a place where people bought and sold merchandise.
 It was a meeting place where philosophers gathered to discuss and debate the issues of the day, a place where Paul himself would fit in quite nicely.
 The marketplace was truly a marketplace for the exchange of ideas.
 Again, you might say that the market place was our modern day radio, TV, or internet.
+If you wanted to hear the latest news, you went to the marketplace.
+This is probably where our English term "marketplace of ideas" originated from.

-Luke records 2 comments of many that were directed towards Paul.
+In verse 18 Luke records two comments of many that were directed towards Paul.
 They are, “what is this babbler trying to say”, and “he seems to be advocating foreign gods”.
 They said these things about Paul because he was preaching that Jesus rose from the dead.
 The term "foreign gods" clearly suggest that Jesus had not been preached to these men before.

-Verse 19 tells us that some of these men took Paul to a meeting of the Areopagus.
+Verses 19 and 20 tell us that some of these men took Paul to a meeting of the Areopagus.
 The Areopagus was the supreme council of the city.
 Men who were a part of this governing group were very high class and influential men, and were a part of this council for life.
 This was not a trial.
 These men were curious to hear what Paul had to say.
-They asked Paul, “may we know this new teaching that you are presenting?
-You are bringing some strange ideas to our ears, and we want to know what they mean”.
-You can tell by what Luke says that was not a trial.
+They asked Paul if they could know this new teaching that he was presenting.
+They understood Paul to be bringing some strange ideas to their ears, and they wanted to know what it all meant.
+You can tell by what Luke says this was not a trial.
 Luke tells his readers that all of the Athenians spent their whole day hearing the latest new teachings.
-Once again, they loved to debate.
+Once again, in verse 21 we see that these men loved to debate.
 These people loved to hear the latest new ideas, and Paul was now bringing the newest teaching to their ears.

 The people in Athens were “polytheistic” in their religion, meaning they devoted themselves to a number of gods.
 Christians and Jews are “monotheistic” in their religion, meaning they worship only one God.
 Paul noted this right away when he arrived in Athens and walked through the city streets.

-When addressing the Areopagus he comments on their form of worshipping multiple god’s.
+In verses 22 and 23, when addressing the Areopagus, Paul comments on their form of worshipping multiple gods.
 In verse 23 he notes that these people are very religious, pointing out the various temples, shrines and statues to all of these gods.

 Paul tells these men that he noticed one alter with the inscription to “the unknown god”.
 Some have said that in the framework of the sentence we must note that this god is a specific god.
 They just don’t know his name.
 They were not covering their tracks by saying that we have all sorts of gods, and here is another alter to any god that we might have left out.
 They believed that there was another god.
 They just did not know his name or who he was.

-Paul says that the God who made heaven and earth and all therein is the Lord.
+In verse 24 Paul says that the God who made heaven and earth and all therein is the Lord.
 By saying this he is implying that this unnamed god is the God of creation, and thus is above all other gods.
-To further things more this God does not live in temples made by the hands of men.
-This is a point that many evangelicals, especially in the last generation needed to understand.
+To further things more, this God does not live in temples made by the hands of men, which their were many temples dedicated to many gods.
+This is a point that many evangelicals, especially in the last generation, need or needed to understand.
 I think we as Evangelicals in the past put too much emphasis on the church building as the “house of God”.
+God does not live in our buildings we call church.
+He is only their when His people gather together in the presence of the Holy Spirit.

 Paul did not believe in Darwinian Evolution.
 In verse 26 he says that “from one man He made all nations”.
 Paul is giving these people a history lesson.
 He is going back to the creation of all things.
 If his audience could understand that the God he serves created all things, then this God must be far more superior to any other god that these men would worship.

-Paul suggests that it is not hard for us to reach out to God because “in Him we live and move and have our being”. (ch.
-17:28) What Paul means here is that we are living in the middle of God’s creation.
+In verse 28 Paul suggests that it is not hard for us to reach out to God because “in Him we live and move and have our being”.
+What Paul means here is that we are living in the middle of God’s creation.
 Everything in nature was created by God and should be a constant reminder of God the Creator.
 You can see more about this in Romans 1.

 You can take Paul’s words one step further.
 One of the five divine characteristics of God is that He is omnipresent.
 This means that God is everywhere at all times.
 There is not one place in both the natural or spiritual universe where He is not.
 In this sense of the word, we thus live and move and have our very being in Him, whether we recognize it or not.

-Paul quotes from “their own poets” who say that man is the “god’s offspring”.
+In verse 28 Paul quotes from “their own poets” who say that man is “god’s offspring”.
 Paul is saying that your poets and philosophers have almost got it right.
-In one sense we are God’s offspring since He made us in His Likeness and image, which means He made us similar to Himself, and a shadow of Himself, although we are not divine in nature as God is.
+In one sense we are God’s offspring since He made us in His likeness and image, which means He made us similar to Himself and a shadow of Himself, although we are not divine in nature as God is.

 Verse 29 shows how logical a man Paul was.
-This logic is well documented in the book of Romans.
+This logic is well documented in the book of Romans and throughout the rest of Paul's letters.
 He says that if we are God’s offspring, then “we should not think that the divine being is like gold or silver or stone – and images made by man’s design…” If this were so then God Himself would be made of gold or silver or stone.
 Logic would tell us that God looks more like us than something that we could make.
-So how can an golden statue be a god, or even represent a god properly?
+So, how can a golden statue be a god, or even represent a god properly?
 At this point Paul’s logic has these men in a corner.
 What kind of a reply could they possibly give?

-Paul goes on to say that there will come a day when God will judge all mankind through the One that He has appointed to make this judgment.
+In verse 31 Paul goes on to say that there will come a day when God will judge all mankind through the One that He has appointed to make this judgement.
 Paul is saying that this unknown God who has created all things will bring all things back to Himself in a day of judgment.
-We all will have to stand before this God and give account of ourselves.
+We will all have to stand before this God and give account of ourselves.
 This brings a real measure of seriousness to what Paul is saying.
-Many of these Athenians as we have noted did not believe in life after death, and now Paul is saying that there is a final judgment by God, a very sobering thought.
+Many of these Athenians as we have noted did not believe in life after death, and now Paul is saying that there is a final judgement by God at the end of life here on earth.
+This is a very sobering thought.
 These men ought to consider with great seriousness what Paul has to say.
-Paul is now in the process of bringing an intellectual debate down to heart felt and serious thing that they need to commit themselves to.
+Paul is now in the process of bringing an intellectual debate down to a heart felt and serious thing that they need to commit themselves to.

 Paul says that God has appointed someone to be this judge.
 He does not give his name as yet.
 I am sure that those listening are beginning to now wonder who Paul might be talking about.
 He says that He has given authority to this one to judge by raising him from the dead.
 Once again, we see Paul speaking of the resurrection, and life after death.
 Would these people understand what he was saying?
 They certainly did not believe in any such thing as life after death.
 Their motto would be “let us eat and drink and be merry for tomorrow we may die”.